Chainsaw safety features: Exhaust

-Hand/Eye/Ear Defender Symbols
+Hand/eye/ear defender symbols

 In the EU, and some other jurisdictions, it is a legal requirement that chainsaws carry certain standardized warning labels which warn of the dangers of kickback as well as making clear the need for protective clothing.

 Scabbard

 The cutter chain is sharp enough to cause injury even when it is not being driven.
 The scabbard covers the chain when the saw is in storage or being transported.
 It also protects the chain from damage, for instance blunting by contact with concrete floors.